Chase Claypool Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Recent Performances

-- In last week's outing against the Chiefs, Claypool was targeted six times, totaling 41 yards on four receptions.
+- Against the Chiefs last week, Claypool was targeted six times and totaled 41 yards on four receptions.

-- Claypool has chipped in with 12 receptions for 146 yards in his last three games.
-He's been targeted 17 times, producing 48.7 yards per game.

 Claypool's Pittsburgh Teammates